Here’s a question that still haunts many – “Is cold calling still effective?”

 Mary: No, I’m busy.

-You: I understand that you’re busy, but I’d genuinely like to help you get a great deal.
-If you don’t ever listen to it, you won’t know what you’re missing.
-It’ll take approximately 37 seconds and, I’ve timed myself because I know you’re a busy person.
+You: I understand.
+But I’d genuinely like to help you get a great deal.
+It’ll take approximately 37 seconds, and I’ve timed myself because I know you’re a busy person!

 Mary: Next week, probably.